Kula Shaker: Comments on the swastika

 Prior to the release of their second album, the band became the subject of controversy surrounding remarks that Mills had made in the NME and Melody Maker, regarding the swastika, calling it a "brilliant image" albeit in the context of its traditional Indian origins.
 The Independent on Sunday ran a front page article in April 1997 reprinting Mills' comments and alleging that the guitarist "had dabbled with Nazism".
 The negative publicity surrounding the incident, along with overexposure in the British media, hurt the band's sales.
 The Independent article also revealed that the Objects of Desire had used the motto "England will rise again", and had performed at a 1993 conference at Wembley called "Global Deception" at which speakers included renowned conspiracy theorists Eustace Mullins and William Cooper.

 Mills responded to the allegations by fax and his responses were incorporated in the article.
 Mills admitted having played at "Global Deception", but claimed not to have fully understood the nature of the event.
 He indicated that he now felt that the swastika, which has origins outside Nazism and different meanings in different parts of the world, was hopelessly connected to Nazism in the West.
 He indicated that it was the outrage that his comments had sparked that had led him to this conclusion.
 He also offered an unequivocal condemnation of far-right-wing ideology.

 Looking back in 2016, Mills said "We thought we were smarter than we were ... that was the innocence of our youth ploughing into the adult world."

-Mills' lyrics include themes of unity in diversity ("Tattva"), spiritual devotion ("Govinda") and global peace ("Great Hosanna").
+Mills' lyrics include themes of unity in diversity ("Tattva"), spiritual devotion ("Govinda") and global peace ("Great Hosannah").